Moving to Florida

 Popular images of Florida are well known to many, with pristine beaches, theme parks, college feet, balls, and much more.
 But is this really living in FloriManyMuch of these images are true, how, ever they do not capture the full picture.

-In fact, Florida is far more diverse than most Americans (and perhaps even some Floridians!) know.
+Florida is far more diverse than most Americans (and perhaps even some Floridians!) know.
 To give you a Sneek peak into this diversity, we detail what living in Florida is like in its three major regions:

 • Northeast: Like the Panhandle, northeastern Florida is agrarian with close ties to southern culture, but the geography has less of the bayou flavor than you will find in the Panhandle.